AzizbekAslonov/async-race/README.md

 ## 📏 Code Organization and Efficiency (15 points)

-- [ ] **Function Modularization (10 points):** Code should be organized into small, clearly named functions with specific purposes.
+- [x] **Function Modularization (10 points):** Code should be organized into small, clearly named functions with specific purposes.
 Each function should not exceed 40 lines, reflecting strong typing and avoiding the use of magic numbers or strings.
-- [ ] **Code Duplication and Magic Numbers (5 points):** Minimize code duplication and maintain readability by avoiding the use of magic numbers or strings throughout the codebase.
+- [x] **Code Duplication and Magic Numbers (5 points):** Minimize code duplication and maintain readability by avoiding the use of magic numbers or strings throughout the codebase.

 ## 🎨 Prettier and ESLint Configuration (10 points)

-- [ ] **Prettier Setup (5 points):** Prettier is correctly set up with two scripts in `package.json`: `format` for auto-formatting and `ci:format` for checking issues.
+- [x] **Prettier Setup (5 points):** Prettier is correctly set up with two scripts in `package.json`: `format` for auto-formatting and `ci:format` for checking issues.
 - [ ] **ESLint Configuration (5 points):** ESLint is configured with the [Airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb).
 A `lint` script in `package.json` runs ESLint checks.
 Configuration files should reflect strict TypeScript settings as per `tsconfig.json`.

-## 🌟 Overall Code Quality (35 points)

-- [ ] **(Up to 35 points)** Discretionary points awarded by the reviewer based on overall code quality, readability